vanstrouble/safari-control-alfred-workflow/README.md

 ## Download

 - Available on the Alfred Gallery.
-Get it [here](https://alfred.app/workflows/vanstrouble/safari-control/).
+[Get it here](https://alfred.app/workflows/vanstrouble/safari-control/).
-- You can also download it from GitHub [here](https://github.com/vanstrouble/new-safari-window-alfred-workflow/releases).
+- You can also download it directly from GitHub [here](https://github.com/vanstrouble/new-safari-window-alfred-workflow/releases).

 ## Usage